Kicksecure/security-misc/README.md

 deactivates TCP timestamps;
 deactivates Netfilter's connection tracking helper;

-TCP time stamps (rfc 1323) allow for tracking clock information with millisecond resolution.
+TCP time stamps (RFC 1323) allow for tracking clock information with millisecond resolution.
 This may or may not allow an attacker to learn information about the system clock at such a resolution, depending on various issues such as network lag.